martinfehrs/Zollstock/README.md

   - Literals for radian and all prefixed variants
   - Types for gradian and all prefixed variants
   - Constants for gradian and all prefixed variants
-  - Literals for gradian and all prefixedd variants
+  - Literals for gradian and all prefixed variants
   - Type for degree
   - Constant for degree
   - Literal for degree
-  - Type for arcsecond
-  - Constant for arcsecond
-  - Literal for arcsecond
   - Type for arcminute
   - Constant for arcminute
   - Literal for arcminute
-  - Type for milliarcsecond
+  - Types for arcsecond and all prefixed variants
-  - Constant for milliarcsecond
+  - Constants for arcsecond and all prefixed variants
-  - Literal for milliarcsecond
+  - Literals for arcsecond and all prefixed variants
-  - Type for microarcsecond
+  - Types for gradian and all prefixed variants
-  - Constant for microarcsecond
+  - Constants for gradian and all prefixed variants
-  - Literal for microarcsecond
+  - Literals for gradian and all prefixed variants

 Furthermore you can combine all units as needed to represent all derived units but without any special support.
-Arithmetic whould work as expected.
+Arithmetic would work as expected.